-9 For purposes of this report, woodlands are defined as areas having 17 or more deciduous trees per acre each measuring at least four inches in diameter at breast height and having at least a 50 percent canopy cover.
+13 For purposes of this report, woodlands are defined as areas having 17 or more deciduous trees per acre each measuring at least four inches in diameter at breast height and having at least a 50 percent canopy cover.
 In addition, coniferous tree plantations and reforestation projects are defined as woodlands.

-10 The definition of wetlands utilized by the Commission is the same as that of the U.S. Army Corps of Engineers and the U.S. Environmental Protection Agency.
+14 The definition of wetlands utilized by the Commission is the same as that of the U.S. Army Corps of Engineers and the U.S. Environmental Protection Agency.
 Under this definition, wetlands are areas that are inundated or saturated by surface water or groundwater at a frequency, and with a duration sufficient to support, and that under normal circumstance do support, a prevalence of vegetation typically adapted for life in saturated soil conditions.
-Wetlands support a variety of plant and animal life, water quality protection, and reduction in stormwater runoff.